railstack/example_simple/README.md

-# A simple example on how to use go-on-rails generator
+# A simple example on usage of go-on-rails generator

+This is an simple example for the [go-on-rails](https://github.com/goonr/go-on-rails), a Rails generator.

-Of course, you can take this example as a tutorial, too.
-I'll make it as simple and clear as possible to show how to use the go-on-rails generator to generate Golang codes.
+You can take the example as a tutorial, too.
+I'll make it as simple and clear as possible to show how to use the go-on-rails generator to generate Golang codes in a Rails app.

 ### Ruby and Rails versions